GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/timing_configuration.md

 The two fundamental roles of a co-simulation platform are to provide a means of data exchange between members of the co-simulation (federates) and a means of keeping the federation synchronized in simulated time.

 In HELICS, time synchronization across the federates is managed by each federate requesting a time (via a HELICS API call).
-When granted a time, the federate will:
+When granted a time, the federate generally does the following:

 1. Checks all its inputs and grab any new signals (values or messages) that have been sent to it,
 2. Execute its native simulation code and update its state to the current simulated time (_e.g._ solving equations governing the behavior of a physical model, calculating a control action, processing and logging data, etc),